As we’ve started working with more personal trainers and fitness brands, an amusing pattern has started to reveal itself.

 Marketing is nowhere as mysterious as it sounds.
 It’s the same process.
 We have a range of solid strategies to make progress in a number of areas.
 We don’t just do work and hope for the best – we spend a lot of time and effort making sure that in each application, the formula will take into account the huge number of variables that will influence the final results.
 Take social media, if you have put together a strategy, you’re much likely to put out regular posts, with a consistent message – which will be much more effective than posting at random.
 By the way, we can help you do this if you need a hand.

 Explaining why you are doing something a certain way makes all the difference.
 I was really reluctant to follow a lot of the fitness advice I was given, even from really reliable sources, until I fully understood why I should do something that way.
 Both the fitness and marketing industries are full of conflicting advice, technical jargon and promises of sketchy sounding results.
 It’s all a bit overwhelming.

-Admittedly, there isn’t a definitive answer in either areas, the science is a work in progress, and all claims should be treated with a healthy scepticism.
+Admittedly, there isn’t a definitive answer in either areas, the science is a work in progress and all claims should be treated with a healthy scepticism.
 Just as I would expect a coach to explain their methods to a client, we spend time going over why we do things the way we do them.
 It’s not witchcraft, although some of it does get pretty nerd.

 When it comes to marketing, some fitness professionals need the sort of backup that they give their clients.
 Even when you know exactly what you need to be doing, actually getting it done can still be a bit of a challenge.
 I know plenty of people (myself included) who have chosen to work with a coach, because it gives that extra motivation, confidence and guidance to do what you already know you should be doing.